ahessl/Final/README.md

 * Convert Temperature columns from Fahrenheit to Celcius
 * Apend multiple files from the same sample location into one comprehensive file
 * Create a function so that the code can be run on all files at once
-* Creating code that will output all new files into a new folder
+* Create code that will output all new files into a new folder

 ## Getting Started